Published on July 7th, 2021 by Bob Ciura

-Two-thirds of assets and 56% of net income came from Colombia in the first quarter of 2020.
+Two-thirds of net income and 64% of assets came from Colombia in the first quarter of 2021.
 This means that Grupo Aval’s business will almost always be directly tied to the health of its Colombia segment.
 A downturn in the nation’s economy would have a material impact on financial results.
-Fortunately, Grupo Aval has several areas of strength within the regions where it operates.

 Grupo Aval has market leadership positions in a number of important categories in Colombia, such as the top spot in assets, deposits, corporate, and consumer lending.
 Grupo Aval is also the leader in credit card issuance in the nation and no other financial institution in the country has more assets under management.

 The bank’s dominance in its main market cannot be overstated.
 For example, Grupo Aval holds nearly one out of every four vehicle loans in Colombia.
 The bank also has more than a quarter of all the assets under management for the entire country.

 This market leadership has helped Grupo Aval to grow at a very high rate in recent years.

 The bank’s net loan portfolio has increased with a compound annual growth rate of 6.7% from 2016 through 2020 while assets have increased at a rate of 9.6% over the same period of time.
 Deposits have increased by over 10% annually over the past five years.

 This has allowed Grupo Aval to grow net income by 2.4% annually since 2016.
 The growth rate would have been much higher if not for a steep decline in 2020 due to the coronavirus pandemic.